grafana/opentelemetry-workshop/site/docs/lab3/explore.md

 1. For the service that is failing, answer this question: is it the service itself that is failing, or one of its dependencies?

-### See service latency metrics
+### Analyze service latency with standard metrics

-Earlier in this workshop, you worked with metrics generated from trace spans, in Grafana Cloud.
-This solution brings a lot of flexibility and fidelity, since you retain both the full request context from your trace spans, as well as metrics for alerting.
+Earlier in this workshop, you worked with metrics generated from trace spans in Grafana Cloud.
+This approach provides flexibility and fidelity, since you retain both the full request context from trace spans, in addition to metrics for alerting.

-But OpenTelemetry also automatically instruments many common HTTP and gRPC server libraries, to emit standard latency metrics, such as <OtelSemconv type="metric">http.server.request.duration</OtelSemconv>, or <OtelSemconv type="metric">rpc.server.call.duration</OtelSemconv>.
-These metrics are available in Grafana Cloud Metrics, with consistent naming (remember periods in names are converted to underscores in Prometheus).
+Additionally, OpenTelemetry automatically instruments many common HTTP and gRPC server libraries to emit standardized latency metrics, such as <OtelSemconv type="metric">http.server.request.duration</OtelSemconv> and <OtelSemconv type="metric">rpc.server.call.duration</OtelSemconv>.
+These metrics are available in Grafana Cloud Metrics, with consistent naming (remember: periods in names are converted to underscores in Prometheus).

 1. Navigate to **Drilldown -> Metrics**.